ris58h/Touch-Tab/README.md

 # Usage
 - Use 3-fingers swipe right (emulates Command-Tab) or 3-fingers swipe left (emulates Command-Shift-Tab) to switch between apps.
 - Hold after the swipe or swipe slowly to show the App Switcher UI.
-Pro tip: you can use 2-fingers scroll (which is faster) after the App Switcher is shown.
+Pro tip: you can use 2-fingers scroll (which is faster) to switch apps in App Switcher.

 # Troubleshooting
 ## "Touch-Tab" can’t be opened because Apple cannot check it for malicious software